pavelkomarov/tracking-and-filtering/oasis/README.md

 than one method- calls to other methods should be mocked.
 There is room for a small set of broader "happy path" integration style tests, but they work in conjunction, not to replace the unit tests.

-## Style/Formatting
-For now, we are minimizing the number of tools used for automatically formatting the project and are not enforcing a specific style beyond clear and readable code and standard best practices.
-This might evolve as the team and the project grows, but we will not be adding extraneous tools or convention until a need is felt.

-### Tools
-* To help automatically organize imports, you can use [isort](https://pypi.org/project/isort/).
-* The project has [black-with-tabs](https://pypi.org/project/black-with-tabs/) available for automatic code formatting.
-Feel free to use it on new files.
-Do not use on existing files if it causes excessive reformatting, since some contributors prefer a different coding style in their work.